Allacapan: Etymology

-The municipality's name came to be when Francisco Umengan, an ex-municipal president from Aparri, was annoyed by the skittering of dried leaves heaped within the vicinity.
+It is said that the municipality's name came to be when Francisco Umengan, an ex-municipal president from Aparri, was annoyed by the skittering of dried leaves heaped within the vicinity.
 On his inquiry about the significance of the noise, his Negrito guide told him "alla-appan" meaning "trap."
 Umengan then named the place "Allacapan" and the name has remained to the present.

 History

-Allacapan has its beginning as a small village in the jungle vastness, inhabited by Negritoes, also known as Aetas.
-Ilocanos mainly from Ilocos Sur, among them future town mayor Santos Martinez, discovered it in quest for better land and eventually dominated the area.
+Allacapan has its beginning as a small village in the jungle, inhabited by Negritoes, also known as Aetas.
+Ilocanos mainly from Ilocos Sur, among them future mayor Santos Martinez, discovered it in their quest for better land and eventually dominated the area.

 In 1926, Allacapan was founded as a municipal district of Tauit, sub-province of Apayao, Mountain Province.
-On June 30, 1927, acting Governor General Eugene A. Gilmore issued Executive Order No. 68, separating the Allacapan area from Tauit and organizing them into an independent municipal district under the same name, to be effective the following day.
+On June 30, 1927, acting Governor General Eugene A. Gilmore issued Executive Order No. 68, separating Allacapan from Tauit and organizing it into an independent municipal district under the same name, effective the following day.
 It was ceded to Cagayan in 1928 and became a regular municipality in 1945 by virtue of Commonwealth Act No. 590 authored by Rep. Miguel Pio.

-The history of Allacapan has a series of existing episodes and transitions.
-During the Japanese occupation, the Japanese forces established a garrison in the heart of the community from where echoed moans of torture inflicted upon prisoners of war, most often, innocent civilians.
+During the Japanese occupation, the Japanese forces established a garrison in the town which was the site of abuses against prisoners of war and civilians.
 Later on, the Japanese burned the municipal hall, including the school building in the old site of Daan-Ili.
-The incident aggravated the fear of the civilians and they fled to the mountains.

-After liberation, disgruntled ex-Army men who were not satisfied with their backpay checks took to the hills with their rifles and joined the underground movement.
-Allacapan then became a hotbed of the Huks (HUKBALAHAP or Hukbo ng Bayan Laban sa Hapon).
-Their atrocities resulted in the kidnapping of then Mayor Agustin Gorospe in September 1951, the burning of the newly constructed town hall, and the looting of the local treasury.
+The incident aggravated the fear of the residents, many of whom fled to the mountains.
+After liberation, disgruntled former guerrillas who were not satisfied with their backpay and aggrieved by land reform issues took to the hills with their rifles and joined the underground movement.
+Allacapan then became a hotbed of the Huks (HMB or Hukbong Mapagpalaya sa Bayan).
+This resulted in the kidnapping of then Mayor Agustin Gorospe in September 1951, the burning of the newly constructed town hall, and the looting of the local treasury.

 The construction of the highway from Magapit, Lallo to Bangag, Aparri traversing Allacapan and the opening of the Magapit Bridge to traffic, facilitated mobility of trade and commerce.
 Allacapan suddenly became a local point.
 It is now accessible from all points and is fast becoming an urban community.

+On 23 September 2006, Mayor Nathaniel Onia was assassinated outside his residence in Barangay Centro East by two unidentified gunmen.

 Geography

+Allacapan is situated in the north-western periphery of Cagayan, bordering Apayao.

+It is located 95.32 km from the provincial capital Tuguegarao, and 580.47 km from the country's capital cityh of Manila.

 Barangays

 Allacapan is politically subdivided into 27 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.